The use of medicinal herbs can be helpful in relieving many of the symptoms associated with PMS

-Evening primrose oil (EPO) is high in an essential fatty acid, called gamma linoleic acid (GLA).
+Evening primrose oil (EPO) (Oenothera biennis) is high in an essential fatty acid, called gamma linoleic acid (GLA).

 Women who are low in GLA are known to be more sensitive to the hormone, prolactin, which is believed to cause breast tenderness (mastalgia).

 Supplementing with EPO is effective in reducing the symptoms of PMS, however, it is advised that symptoms may reduce gradually for some women over two to three cycles.
 (7)